 Background: The name Pokolbin as legend has it, is derived from the early Hungarian migrant settlers to the area.
 ‘Pokol’ directly translates to ‘Hell’, and ‘ben’ to ‘in’.
 An undeniable reference to the hot, dry and sometimes inhospitable summers that regularly top 45º C during Pokolbin summers.

-Fruit source: Old-vine Shiraz from the 1960’s planted ’Leonard Estate’ vineyard owned by Mike Worthington was the fruit source for the 2013 vintage.
+Fruit source: Old-vine Shiraz from the 1960’s planted ’Leonard Estate’ vineyard owned by Mike Worthington was again the fruit source for the 2014 vintage.
 The ‘Leonard Estate’ is situated at the western end of Palmers Lane in Pokolbin.

-Maturation: AAfter 20 months oak maturation, the wine was then bottled with minimum filtration.
+Maturation: After 16 months oak maturation, the wine was then bottled with minimum filtration.

-Tasting note: Deep garnet with crimson tinges in colour; aromas of ready to pick blackberries and dark chocolate on the nose.
-The classy medium-bodied palate has perfect balance, poise and intensity completed by great persistence on the palate.
+Tasting note: A bright crimson in colour; aromas of blueberries and blackberries with a mild aromatic lift.
+The medium—bodied palate is flavour rich and has perfect balance, seamless tannins and great persistence on the palate.
+One of our best.

 Suggested food match: Beef based cuisine or aged hard cheeses to finish a meal.